-In response to the housing assessment that found 49% of houses in Green River needed repairs, we developed out Fix It First program.
+In response to the housing assessment that found 49% of houses in Green River needed repairs, we developed our Fix It First program.
 Fix It First helps elderly, disabled, and/or moderate to low-income homeowners improve their home by fixing minor problems before they become major problems.
 Costs are repaid by the homeowner at a low interest rate and placed back into the revolving loan fund which is used to repair more homes for more families in perpetuity.
 Along with the loan, Epicenter manages the entire project.
 Since the program began in 2012, Epicenter has completed 47 home repair projects for Green River residents.

 In rural America, affordable housing options are often limited to inefficient mobile homes (“trailers”) which both depreciate in value and incur high ongoing maintenance costs as they deteriorate.
 To provide an alternative to trailers, we’ve designed the Frontier House, a model to test an affordable and high-performance single-family housing option for our region.
 Our first iteration is a 708-square-foot house, scaled to the city’s minimum house size while meeting the needs of those living in trailers.
 To improve upon Frontier House 1.0, were observing its performance to inform future iterations which could include duplex and accessory dwelling designs.

 Moving forward, Epicenter has a three-pronged approach to developing housing in Green River: expanding Fix It First, developing multifamily rental units, and creating clear pathways to homeownership.
-[Read our ten year strategic plan here.]

 With Fix It First expanding into larger projects, Epicenter will have a greater impact, including rehabilitation of the nearly 15% of housing that currently sits vacant in Green River; these homes can become ready to purchase or rent for low-to-moderate income residents.